joel-mrtn/TourBot/README.md

 selenium
 ```

 For `selenium` to work, Firefox should be installed on the system.
+An `.env` file with the global variables defined in the `config.py` file is required as well.
+Make sure to add the necessary keys for Openrouteservice an Discord.